Abdul-AZ/Ainan/README.md

 # ALZparticles
-ALZparticles is an app developed in OpenGL and c++ to make cool graphics easily through particle systems.
+ALZparticles is an app developed in OpenGL and c++ to make cool graphics easily through particle systems and lights.

 At the moment it only runs on windows.